Page cover

 Memory

-The legacy pipeline is more memory-efficient, especially at scale:
+The legacy pipeline is slightly more memory-efficient:

 Metric